Submodularity of the expected information gain in infinite-dimensional linear inverse problems: Computational considerations

 The $l$th step of the lazy greedy method is outlined in Figure~\ref{fig:lazy}.
 Note that since $\pEIG$ is submodular, the previously computed marginal gains provide upper bounds on future marginal gains.
 This justifies the acceptance criterion in step (iii).

-The lazy greedy method preserves the approximation guarantee of the standard greedy.
-However, in practice, the lazy greedy procedure often provides substantial improvements over the standard greedy~\cite{LeskovecKrauseGuestrinEtAl07}.
-The computations can be accelerated further, by combining lazy evaluations with the stochastic greedy~\cite{MirzasoleimanBadanidiyuruKarbasiEtAl15}, which leads to further reductions in the number of required marginal gain evaluations.
+The lazy greedy method preserves the approximation guarantee of the standard greedy algorithm.
+In practice, lazy evaluations often yield substantial reductions in computational cost by avoiding unnecessary marginal gain evaluations; see, e.g.,~\cite{BadanidiyuruVondrak2014,KrauseSinghGuestrin08,LeskovecKrauseGuestrinEtAl07}.
+Modern submodular optimization libraries often implement lazy greedy as a standard option~\cite{SchreiberBilmesNoble2020,KaushalRamakrishnanIyer2022}.
+One can further reduce the number of marginal gain evaluations by combining lazy evaluations with the stochastic greedy method~\cite{MirzasoleimanBadanidiyuruKarbasiEtAl15}.